danieleciciani/dataeng-challenge/README.md

 ### **4. Explainations**
 #### Tools
 * **Python**: python is a powerful language for data analysis tasks that leverage a great libraries like pandas & numpy.
-It was used for his simplicity, the compatibility with Airflow dags, and for the presence of Spark APIs.
+It was used for his simplicity, the native compatibility with Airflow, and for the presence of Spark APIs.
 * **Spark**: Spark is one of the main data processing framewok for distributing computation.
-The reason to choose Spark with pySpark to perform the main data preprocessing part, is to design an develop system natively ready to scale over more data and machines to provide better performance.
-It's important to note that in this specific deployment (local), the difference to use spark vs pure python is it's pretty irrelevant, but in enterprise scenarios with much more data, it is definitely to be preferred.
-If Scala was used instead of python to leverage Spark, could have been considered to deploy a spark cluster and distributed the application on it istead of make it run locally https://www.agilelab.it/blog/apache-spark-3-0-development-cluster-single-machine-using-docker
+The reason to choose Spark with pySpark to perform the main data preprocessing part, is to design and develop a system natively ready to scale over much more data and machines to provide better performance.
+It's important to note that in this specific deployment (local), the difference to use spark vs pure python is it's pretty irrelevant, but in enterprise scenarios with much more data, spark is definitely to be preferred.
+If Scala was used instead of python to leverage Spark, could have been considered to deploy a spark cluster and distributed the application on it istead of make it run locally https://www.agilelab.it/blog/apache-spark-3-0-development-cluster-single-machine-using-docker; indeed actually, pySpark standalone (no yarn, k8s or mesor) don't support a "cluster" deploy mode unlike Scala.
 * **Airflow**: Airflow is a simple and powerfull orchestrator written in python.
 It's was used to orchestrate the various pipeline, monitor the workflow execution and provide to the end user a nice UI to view logs, execution status and trigger new run.
 * **Docker**: Tool used by developers to create, deploy and manged container application.
 It's was a great choise in order to provide a reproducible, isolated and light enviroment that can be executed on multiple OS.